-Tons of people are coming around to the fact that keeping their body healthy and means a longer, more productive life.
+Tons of people are coming to say that keeping their body healthy means a longer, more productive life.
 And we can include seniors in that group.

-Just look around the gym, it’s not just a place for youngsters anymore.
+Just look around the gym; it’s no longer a place for youngsters.
 You will see people from all age groups, including seniors, those that are young at heart!

 The thing is, when it comes to helping seniors from a personal training point of view, there are a few important things to note.
 While most CPT courses cover special groups like seniors, for example, if you intend to work exclusively with, it’s better to take a specialist certification.

 And both NASM and ISSA offer excellent accreditation options in this regard.